 It represents the many different businesses, organisations, councils and government agencies that are involved in fish passage management in New Zealand.

-The role of the advisory group is to:
+The key roles of the advisory group are to:

 - coordinate an interdisciplinary approach to fish passage management

 - lead the development of guidance, tools and data collection systems, and promote their use

 - look for opportunities to progress fish passage research and management

 - liaise with and foster support from industry bodies, professional organisations and special interest groups

 - promote and influence the development of legislation and policy that relates to fish passage